snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_overview.md

 > `snowplow__max_media_pv_window`: 10

 The number of hours that needs to pass before new page_view level media player metrics from the snowplow_media_palyer_base table are safe to be processed by the model downstream in the snowplow_media_player_media_stats table.
 Please note that even if new events are added later on ( e.g. new percentprogress events are fired indicading potential replay) and the snowplow_media_player_base table is changed, the model will not update them in the media_stats table, therefore it is safer to set as big of a number as still convenient for analysis and reporting.

+ > `snowplow__enable_youtube`: false

+Set to true if the HTML5 media element context schema is enabled.
+This variable is used to handle syntax depending on whether the context fields are available in the database or not.

+> `snowplow__enable_whatwg_media`: false

+Set to true if the HTML5 video element context schema is enabled.
+This variable is used to handle syntax depending on whether the context fields are available in the database or not.

+> `snowplow__enable_whatwg_video`: false

+Set to true if the HTML5 video element context schema is enabled.
+This variable is used to handle syntax depending on whether the context fields are available in the database or not.

 ### 2. Configuring the web model (in case it has not been run before)